-The WHMIS Video Training Package consists of two parts: a WHMIS Video and WHMIS Training Packages for each trainee:
+The WHMIS DVD Training Package consists of two parts: the WHMIS DVD and WHMIS Training Packages for each trainee.

-WHMIS Video (42 minutes): A complete WHMIS course on DVD including audio, animation and illustration.
-Topics covered include: WHMIS introduction, roles & responsibilities, symbols, classes, labels, controlled products, MSDSs and more.
+WHMIS DVD (42 minutes): A complete WHMIS course on DVD including audio, animation and illustration.
+Topics covered include: WHMIS introduction, roles & responsibilities, hazard classes, categories, pictograms, labels, SDSs and more.

-Trainees follow the video using reference materials included in their Training Package (see below).
-Trainees complete a quiz after every chapter.
-After successful completion, a WHMIS certificate (supplied) can be signed and issued.
+Trainees follow the DVD using reference materials included in their Training Package (see below).
+Trainees complete a quiz after every module.
+After successful completion of the course, a WHMIS certificate (supplied) can be signed and issued.

-With each video, you receive an Instructor's Package including answer key, tracking sheet and a WHMIS Poster.
+With each DVD, you receive an Instructor's Guide including instructions, the answer key, tracking sheet and a WHMIS Poster.

-WHMIS Training Packages: Each employee who requires training must have their own Training Package.
-Trainees follow along the video using the reference materials included in the Training Package.
+WHMIS DVD Training Packages: Each employee who requires training must have their own Training Package.
+Trainees follow along the DVD using the reference materials included in the Training Package.

 View the WHMIS Video Training outline page for more information or to purchase Video Training.

 YOW Canada's offices are located in Ottawa, Ontario and Y-O-W are the international call letters for the Ottawa Airport.
 Plus, we think it's a catchy name that's easy to remember.